 In markets where talent is tight, companies, and those charged with hiring, tend to find themselves in the unenviable position of beginning to make compromises about the person they intend to hire.
 The compromise begins when the mental process of defining the requirement meets the stark reality of the marketplace.
 In such circumstances, and depending on the severity of the need, hiring companies begin to chip away at the description, looking for areas where they can concede to the marketplace.
 Such conditions tend to introduce issues into the hiring process and quite often results in hires that do not meet the requisite expectation.
 Below we look at three areas where this commonly occurs:

 - 1. There are very many senior medical leaders who are incredibly valuable to organisations of different sizes and growth trajectories.
 A common error is that a company hires a CMO who sees their role as more ‘advisory’ or ‘consultative’.
 They envisage spending their time engaging with key opinion leaders and external representatives, as well as supporting the company with high-level strategic guidance.
 In most small and medium biotechs, this is a luxury that can’t be accommodated.
 Smaller companies need people who can and are willing to roll up their sleeves and get involved with the more operational elements.
 As covered earlier, the structure has some bearing on this, however, most biotech companies need this operational attitude.
-In times of recruiting challenge, this can be an area of early compromise, which almost always proves negative.
+In terms of recruiting barriers, this can be an area of early compromise, which almost always proves negative.

 - 2. Communication, as with most jobs, is a vital part of the CMOs role.
 A CMO must be very adept at communicating the company’s message to a broad set of stakeholders, and must do so in a relevant manner.
 Prior experience as a CMO may provide evidence of such capabilities; however, many companies are appointing CMOs who come to the role for the first time, either from more junior posts or without the experience of the full stakeholder engagement.
 In particular, investor communication is a vital function of many CMO positions, and is also very demanding for many reasons.
 Companies are inclined to compromise on facets of the communication skill set, choosing to narrow the essential requirement to communicate with the community of KOLs and clinicians.
 This reduction insufficiently acknowledges the underlying importance of fully developed communication skills that are a critical success factor of CMOs.

 - 3. By the time most candidates reach CMO level these days, they will have acquired quite considerable experience in international markets and global working.
 But not all.
 And this can often be an area that offers some prospect of compromise.
 Companies struggling to hire can relax their requirements on international experience, electing to consider those candidates with domestic market experience.
 Although it can seem relatively straight forward to adapt a person’s experience to a more international setting, the reality is often far more problematic.
 Being able to set-up, run and manage clinical programs in multiple countries requires a certain level of international know-how.
 The same is true of many of the other responsibilities assigned to the CMO, such as building and managing international or global teams.
-These geographic dimensions mean the challenge gets all the more difficult.
+These geographic dimensions mean the task gets all the more difficult.
 If the company needs a CMO with international or global experience, then this is something any appointee should bring to the company.

 Ensure good oversight from the board: